True Blue Software

 Parallel Development

-You may want to create parallel project snapshots to work on multiple releases of your project simultaneously.
+You may want to create parallel release snapshots to work on multiple releases of your project simultaneously.
 By combining checkpoint and patch snapshots, parallel development is established, as well as a common baseline (see figure 11).
-As always, each new snapshot is an exact copy of the original snapshot when first created.

-The checkpoint snapshot provides a snapshot of the state of the project snapshot at the time the parallel development begins.
-The patch snapshot provides an additional project snapshot where parallel product development can commence.
+The checkpoint snapshot provides a baseline state of the project at the time the parallel development begins.
+The parallel snapshot provides an additional project snapshot where parallel product development can commence.

 Modified Sequential